 If you are selling your two-wheeler, you can transfer the insurance cover from your name to the new owner.
 In such a case, you will need to provide the required details to your insurance provider and obtain a certificate from the insurer for the same.

 A lapsed policy is nothing but an expired policy, wherein the policyholder has failed to renew the policy within the specified due date.
 Individuals who wish to renew a lapsed policy will have to contact the insurance provider and notify them of the same.
 In most cases, the insurer will arrange for a surveyor to survey the vehicle that is to be reinsured.
 At the time of renewing a lapsed two wheeler insurance policy, the concerned individual can opt to change the type of policy or purchase a two wheeler insurance policy from a different insurance company.

 If you are considering purchasing a new two wheeler insurance policy or are looking to change your insurance provider, here are a few points to keep in mind:

 Many motor insurance providers allow prospective customers to purchase and renew two wheeler insurance policies through their official websites.
 Further, prospective policy buyers can also purchase/renew insurance policies through certain trusted third-party insurance websites.
 The general process that you will need to follow to purchase/renew a two wheeler insurance policy through online channels is as follows:

-While purchasing/renewing two-wheeler insurance plans through digital channels have several advantages, individuals who are not comfortable purchasing/renewing their policies through online websites can visit the nearest branch of the insurer for the same.
+While purchasing/renewing two wheeler insurance plans through digital channels have several advantages, individuals who are not comfortable doing the same can visit the nearest branch of the insurer to purchase/renew their policy.